g-leech/argmin-gravitas/pages/food.md

 17. Shandong
 17. Spanish

-Implicitly just ranking by quality of the vegetarian options.
+Implicitly just ranking by quality of vegetarian options.